 *If you buy eggs that come out of the refrigerator (or later put them into the refrigerator) they need to stay refrigerated.
 Unwashed eggs that you get at room temp from stores outside the U.S. or farm-fresh in the U.S. can be stored at room temperature.

-Switching Out Meat for More Veggies
+Tip #9 Switch Out Meat for Veggies

 If like us, you plan to use your vehicle to get off the beaten path then you may find yourself far from the refrigerated section of your local supermarket and without access to a reliable source of fresh meat.